-Service quality can be summed up as the customer's assessment of the overall efficiency of the service provider and its offerings \cite{huang2010effect}, as well as any possible interactions between those two aspects and other potential influencing factors \cite{gursoy2005us}.
-It could also be thought of as the customer's overall assessment of a service procedure \cite{chen2005examining}.
-Airline service quality is a significant factor in determining customer satisfaction \cite{jiang2016investigation,chen2005examining,namukasa2013influence}, and the first crucial step in developing and delivering a high-quality service is having a thorough grasp of each customer's expectations \cite{zeithaml1990delivering}.
-However, because of its intangibility, variety, and uniqueness, as well as the complexity of its consumer knowledge and experience, its service quality is challenging to precisely characterize and quantify \cite{laming2014customer}.
+Service quality encapsulates a customer's evaluation of a service provider's efficiency and the effectiveness of its offerings \citep{huang2010effect}, as well as the interaction between these aspects and other potential influencing variables \citep{gursoy2005us}.
+It could also be regarded as the customer's comprehensive appraisal of a service procedure \citep{chen2005examining}.
+In the airline industry, service quality is a critical determinant of customer satisfaction \citep{jiang2016investigation,chen2005examining,namukasa2013influence}.
+The initial step in creating and delivering high-caliber service is an in-depth understanding of individual customer expectations \citep{zeithaml1990delivering}.
+However, due to its intangible nature, variability, uniqueness, and the intricacies involved in consumer knowledge and experience, service quality is very difficult to characterize and quantify precisely \citep{laming2014customer}.